 The Garden of Morning Calm

-The Garden of Morning Calm is a beautifully landscaped garden which showcases a great variety of flowers and plants.
+The Garden of Morning Calm is a beautifully landscaped garden that showcases a great variety of flowers and plants.

 The park can be visited year-round and the broad range of flowers ensure that your visit will be a colorful experience regardless of when you go.